 Bodhicaryāvatāra VIII: 90-103

 The passages from Śāntideva’s Bodhicaryāvatāra’s [BCA] on “exchanging self and other” have been a center of debate in the study of Buddhist ethics, play a major role in this volume, and are read very differently by different Cowherds.
 In this chapter, we consider these passages, their role in the BCA, three ways in which they might reasonably be interpreted, and what hangs on their interpretation.
 We do not take a position on how they should be read, but hope instead to provide some context for the reader who may find them read very differently in different chapters.
-First, we offer some comments on the composition of whole text and its author or authors.
+First, we offer some comments on the composition of whole text and on its author or authors.
 Next, we consider the central passage at issue.
 We then turn to a discussion of the three possible interpretations.
 We close with a few comments on what is at stake.

 1. Śāntideva and Bodhicaryāvatāra